An Assessment of the Protein Structure Initiative

 The first two conclusions, related to the productivity of the PSI pipelines in determining novel protein structures and to the development and maturation of methodology and technology accomplished by the PSI researchers, are quite positive.

 With regard to the conclusion that the dissemination of PSI results has been poor and that PSI efforts to facilitate the use of structures and materials by the broad scientific community have remained ad hoc and low-throughput, it is important to note that information and materials have always been available from the PSI centers individually as a requirement of the program.
-However, we recognized the need for centralized access to PSI products and established the PSI Structural Genomics Knowledgebase and Materials Repository .
+However, we recognized the need for centralized access to PSI products and established the PSI Structural Genomics Knowledgebase and Materials Repository (no longer available).
 A variety of factors delayed the deployment of these resources, but both are now operational (although still under active development).
 Groups that oversee the PSI have had extensive discussions about how best to disseminate PSI results to the broad scientific community, and the panel’s input reinforces the importance of pursuing this goal even more energetically.

 The panel noted that the PSI effort has been aimed at coverage of protein sequence space but that sequence space is still growing linearly with the number of deposited sequences, making the PSI an open-ended endeavor and full coverage of sequence space an unattainable goal.
 This finding raises an important technical consideration that has been key to the design of the PSI.
 Along with growth in the number of known protein sequences, largely through genome sequencing projects, the number of sequence families has also continued to grow approximately linearly.
 However, most of the new families are quite small, containing only one or a few known members, and most of the new sequences fall into existing families.
 Since three-dimensional structure is much more evolutionarily conserved than is sequence, a single experimental structure within a family provides an initial framework for understanding the structures of all members of the family and for the development of homology models.
 The target selection strategy utilized in the current phase of the PSI has been directed largely toward the determination of structures within large sequence families for which no experimental structure is yet available, and this approach has the potential to achieve substantial coverage of sequence space.